Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-keyvault-certificates-server-side/README.md

    source script/setup.sh
    ```

-1. Follow the above step of [Using TLS with service principal](#using-tls-with-service-principal) or [Using MTLS with service principal](#using-mtls-with-service-principal).
+1. Follow the above step of [Using TLS with service principal](#using-tls-with-service-principal) or [Using mTLS with service principal](#using-mTLS-with-service-principal).

 ## Examples
 ## Troubleshooting